No hidden fees100% onlineFree fast deliveryUnlimited 24/7 supportFree doctor reviewNo charge until a provider approves

 The tradeoff: you plan ahead by about an hour.
 That works for some couples and some life rhythms; for others, it introduces a kind of "performance scheduling" that can get in its own way.

-The compounded nasal-spray form is taken every day, like a vitamin.
-Most patients take it in the morning.
-It works the same way as the injection — the medication reaches your brain through your nose instead of through an injection under your skin.
-Less of the medication absorbs through the nose than through an injection, and the amount varies more from dose to dose, so taking it daily keeps it consistently working.
+The compounded nasal-spray form is used as needed before intimacy, the same on-demand approach as the injection, just through the nose instead of a needle.
+Less of the medication absorbs through the nose than through an injection, and the amount can vary somewhat from dose to dose.

 The honest answer on which to pick

 Neither is universally better.
-The right form depends on your life — not your "type."
+The right form depends on your life, not your "type."
 If you and your partner have a rhythm that includes some planning, the injection's precision timing is a feature, not a bug.
-If your life is busy, your partner travels, your evenings are unpredictable — the spray's always-available quality matters more.
+If you'd rather skip needles, the spray fits better.

 You don't have to pick perfectly the first time.
 Some patients switch forms after a few months because the original choice didn't fit.
 Your prescriber can adjust at refill.